cloudmesh/cloudmesh-manual/docs/_sources/projects/project-mini-ocal.md.txt

 * Possible collaborate with *other* teams that work on clouds to jointly identify how pricing information can be identified.
 * This project must use AWS, Azure, and Google information
-* You must use the parallel ssh available in cloudmesh.common3.Host.
+* You must use the parallel ssh available in cloudmesh.common.Host.
   You will enhance this to enable scp also.
 * You will be defining extensive pytests for this and other functionality.
   See the test_ping.py fro an example